ryaneverett33/ChristmasPi/src/Bugs.md

 - [HELPFORMATTER] Argument messages should all be aligned in same column
 	- Should handle overflow
 - [SETUP] firstrun doesn't get set to false after completing setup
+- Redirect on SetupController: action is SetupHardware and not hardware